 And, we, of course, we need to keep the original exception frame around for when we want to return to the original faulting context.
 "Return!?" you might exclaim.
 Yes, if we can classify faults, we can fix some, and resume execution.
 For example, this can be used to emulate instructions, or skip faulting memory accesses.
 There are a lot of moving parts, but in realty this all works out pretty well.

 First, we need some global state.
-One bit actually (mInExcHandlerAlready).
-But we use a byte for convenience.
-It starts at zero, and anytime we take a fault, while we're processing, we have it set to one.
+One bit actually.
+It would start at zero, and anytime we take a fault, while we're processing, we have it set to one.
 This tells us if we're in a nested fault, if we get another fault.
+But, with some thought, we can note that we do not actually need this.
+We can just check what mode we took an exception from.
+Nobody uses our hidden level but us.
 First, in our HardFault handler, we check for the T bit, and report that as an attempt to enter ARM mode.
 Easy.
 Next we read the exception PC and see if it is unaligned.
 If so, we report that.
-If not, we set mInExcHandlerAlready to one, and craft an exception frame to go to exception number 4.
+If not, we craft an exception frame to go to exception number 4.
 We use the lr value of 0xfffffff1 to indicate that we want to use the main stack and go to handler mode.
 We set the pushed APSR to 0x01000004 to indicate thumb mode, exception 4.
 And we return.
 At this point we can analize the exception further, with no worry about faults.

 We structure any code that can fault in a special way.
 If any instruction faults, it and the next one will be skipped.
 This allows use to easily write code to handle failures.
 For example the function that safely tries to read an 8-bit value, and tells us if it failed or not looks simply like so:

-It is clear that if the fault does not happen, the value is copied to whatever "to" points to, and 1 (true) is returned.
-If that load fails, the mov %1, #1 will be skipped, and thus %1(ret) will stay as 0 (false).
+It is clear that if the fault does not happen, the value is copied to whatever "dstP" points to, and 1 (true) is returned.
+If that load fails, the branch will be skipped, and thus we'll return 0 (false).
 Nice and easy.
 "Why," you might ask, "would two instructions get skipped in case of a fault?"
-Well, our hard fault handler does that, if it is entered while mInExcHandlerAlready is set, since our code can only fault due to invalid memory accesses (we carefully craft it for that to be the only such case).
+Well, our hard fault handler does that, if it is entered from our hidden mode, since our code can only fault due to invalid memory accesses (we carefully craft it for that to be the only such case).

 Given that we can now safely read memory, or know it is unreadable, the next obvious thing to do is to read the faulting instruction.
 We do.
 The first halfword we read can immediately tell us if this is a 16-bit-long or a 32-bit-long instruction.
 Cortex-M0 has no valid 32-bit-long instructions that can cause a fault, so that means that if we see a 32-bit-long instruction at the fault location, the fault was due to it being an invalid instruction.
 We report this.
 If we see a 16-bit-long instruction, there is more work to be done.